What is an Amber Alert?

 What Are The AMBER Alert Guidelines?

-- An AMBER Alert may be activated by law enforcement agencies
+- May be activated by law enforcement agencies

-- An AMBER Alert is intended only for the most serious, time-critical abduction cases
+- Is intended only for the most serious, time-critical abduction cases

-- An AMBER Alert is not intended for cases involving runaways or parental abductions, except in life threatening situations
+- Not intended for cases involving runaways or parental abductions, except in life threatening situations

 How Can I Help?